 The Easy Guide to English Subject-Verb Agreement

-In Standard English, verbs and their subjects must agree in two ways: in person and in number.
+In Standard English, verbs in any tense and their subjects must agree in two ways: in person and in number.

-Those seem easy enough, but about the trickier cases?
+Those seem easy enough, but what about the trickier cases?
 Here we go.

 Here are some examples:

 Why?
 Mumps looks like it is plural, but "mumps" is really the name of a single disease, so it is a singular noun despite the “s” on the end.

 There are some other names that are plural (ending with “s”) but which require singular verbs.